tedeh/jayson/README.md

 ##### Client.browser

 The browser client is a simplified version of the regular client for use browser-side.
-It does not have any dependencies on node.js core libraries, but does depend on the `uuid` package for generating request ids.
+It does not have any dependencies on node.js core libraries and uses the local native-crypto-backed ID generator.
+If native crypto is unavailable, provide a custom `generator` option.
 It also does not know how to "send" a request to a server like the other clients.

 Because it does not depend on any core libraries, the browser client is **not** an instance of `JaysonClient` or `EventEmitter` and therefore does **not** emit any of the normal request events that the other clients do.